fmoral2/parser/README.md

 ## Database used to store correct data (employees)

 DynamoDb

+## Architeture and packages in golang format of

+- Application/internal
+- Reposioty to deal wuth Db
+- Cmd to gather and run main
+- Input for data comming and config file
+- Output to store imported employees and error file generated
 ## Bussiness rules applied and why

 - All duplicated and null data will not be imported and it will have a console message explaining why and who